NuGet/NuGet.Client/src/NuGet.Core/NuGet.CommandLine.XPlat/external/docs.md

 ## Description

-The `dotnet nuget add source` command will add a new source to your NuGet configuration files.
-This will enable finding packages at this additional source.
+The `dotnet nuget add source` command adds a new package source to your NuGet configuration files.

 ## Arguments

 - **`PACKAGESOURCEPATH`**

   Path to the package(s) source.

 ## Options

 - **`-n|--name`**

   Name of the source.